Last Updated: January 9, 2024

 In this article, we’ll answer some of your questions about Illinois Secure Choice.
-You’ll learn what it is, how it works, and how to begin saving.
+You’ll learn what it is, how it works, and what it means for you.

 The program's goal is to make saving for retirement more manageable and accessible for all Illinois residents.

-Illinois Secure Choice is an automatic enrollment IRA program.
+Illinois Secure Choice is an automatic-enrollment IRA program.
 Employees are enrolled with a default 5% contribution rate into a default target date fund based on their expected retirement age.
-Employees can choose to save more or less, and may select alternative investment options.
-The program is completely voluntary, so employees are not required to participate if they don't want to and can opt-out at any time.
+Employees can choose to save more or less than 5% and may select alternative investment options.
+The program is completely voluntary, so employees can opt-out at any time.

-According to the Illinois Secure Choice website, employers who meet the following criteria are required to participate in the program:
+According to the Illinois Secure Choice website, employers who meet the following criteria are required to register for the program or certify an exemption:

 Program deadlines for businesses are based on company size.
 The breakdown provided by the Illinois Secure Choice website is as follows: